ananthamapod/Cavein/Design_Doc.md

 2. Shooting
 3. Movement

-If 2 units move to the same tile they will push each other back to the last tile and both units will have melee damage inflicted to each other.
+If 2 units move to the same tile they will push each other back to the last tile they were on and both units will have melee damage inflicted to each other.